JeewhanKim/nyt-static-page/README.md

 This downloads all dependencies listed in package.json including Gulp.

 ### Quick Start
-You can simply just open `dist/index.html` file to see the bundled app.
+You can simply just open the `dist/index.html` file to see the bundled app.

 Run gulp and it will bundle your resources and open your browser with the url: http://localhost:8080/dist/index.html
 ```sh